compound-finance/comet/docs/README.md

 ### Base Balance as Integer

-This method returns the current balance of base asset for a specified account in the protocol, including interest.
+This function returns the current balance of base asset for a specified account in the protocol, including interest.
 If the account is currently borrowing, the return value will be negative.
 If the account is currently supplying the base asset, the return value will be positive.

 #### Comet